xLuke1/FasterIncidentResponse/README.md

 # FasterIncidentResponse
 THE only acceptable version of fast incident response.
-We introduce to your the faster incident response.
+We introduce to you the faster incident response.